jazzi/jazzi.github.io/_posts/2023-12-21-hpe-microserver-gen10-with-freebsd.md

 pass out

 # allow ssh connection from specific ip
-pass in log quick on bge1 proto tcp from 192.168.31.201 to any port 1122 no state
+block return in proto tcp from any to any port 1122 pass in log quick on bge1 inet proto tcp from 192.168.31.201 to any port 1122 no state
 # allow samba connection from local network
-pass in quick on bge1 proto tcp from $lan_net to any port { 139, 445, 8080 }
+pass in quick on bge1 inet proto tcp from $lan_net to any port { 139, 445, 8080 }

 #pass quick on $int_if no state
 #antispoof quick for { lo $int_if }